codenet/understanding-rust-vmm/vmm-reference-simple-handler.md

 1. `driver_notify:`

-    A SignalUsedQueue object to model the operation of signalling the driver about used events.
-It should implement a method named `signal_used_queue` that takes parameter `index` and notifies the driver about index.
+    A SignalUsedQueue object to model the operation of signaling the driver about used events.
+It should implement a method named `signal_used_queue` that takes a parameter `index` and notifies the driver about index.
 Index values used here in SimpleHandler are `RXQ_INDEX` (for receiving) and `TXQ_INDEX` (for transmitting).

 2. `rxq:`  Recieving queue of `GuestAddressSpace`
 3. `rxbuf_current:` Number of bytes in `rxbuf`
 4. `rxbuf:` Recieving buffer of maximum size `MAX_BUFFER_SIZE`
 5. `txq:`  Transmit queue of `GuestAddressSpace`
 6. `txbuf:` Transmit buffer of maximum size `MAX_BUFFER_SIZE`
-7. `tap:` Object of Tap struct that wraps the file descriptor for the tap device so methods can run ioctls on the interface
+7. `tap:` Object of the Tap struct that wraps the file descriptor for the tap device so methods can run ioctls on the interface

 ```rs
 const MAX_BUFFER_SIZE: usize = 65562;